Good Things To Know Before Moving To Fort Wayne, Indiana

 Are you the type that needs a dose of arts and culture?

-Then check out this small sample of options.
+Then allow me to provide a small sample of local options.
 Another part of the pros of moving to Fort Wayne:

 - Civic Theatre